lightoj-dev/problem-tutorials/1268/en.md

 ### Solution

+_TL, DR; establish a recurrence for the solution and find out the n'th term using matrix exponentiation._

 Let's define `dp(n, m)` to be the number of such strings of length `n` that do not contain pattern `s` and have the first `m` characters of `s` prepended to the left of these `n` characters.
 We can think such strings to be of length `m + n` with the first `m` characters being the first `m` characters of `s`.